JLam63/Angular7_WebAPI_Login/README.md

 ---

 This project follows https://www.c-sharpcorner.com/article/create-registration-and-login-page-using-angular-7-and-web-api/ with some updates to the code to make sure it works.
 LoginAPI folder contains WebAPI files.

+This project does not use token based authentication, therefore someone who knows the full url can still access the other pages.
+This project allows you to register a user and login as a registered user.

+NOTES
+ - Will have to manually go into db and edit user to IsApproved = 1 and Status =1